Doesn’t the title of this just roll off your tongue? Makes me salivate thinking about it.

 In a small bowl, mix the orange juice and pradip gelatin and stirring until everything dissolves.
 Let it sit for at least five minutes to form a paste.

 Add 1 cup of your whipped cream (I use non dairy that is presweetened) to a saucepan and let the cream come to a boil on low heat.
-Add the dark chocolate to the hot cream and let the mix combine completely so as to form ganache.Remove from the heat, add the ganache and stir completely to dissolve the ganache.
+Add the dark chocolate to the hot cream and let the mix combine completely so as to form ganache.Remove from the heat, add the gelatin and stir completely to dissolve the gelatin.
 Set aside to cool.

 Whip the remaining cream to form soft peaks.